 HNECC PHN works with general practice to maintain high immunisation rates for their patients and to help reduce vaccine preventable disease.
-General Practitioners are one of the main groups that can improve Australia’s childhood immunisation levels as they are the main point of contact with children under the age of seven.
+General Practitioners are key in improving Australia’s childhood immunisation levels as they are the main point of contact with children under the age of seven.
 General practices can also consider the special vaccination needs of their vulnerable populations such as those over the age of 65 years and those with chronic medical conditions.

 Australia has three national cancer screening programs all of which aim to protect health through early detection.